 She had married at 16, he was 38, and it is thought he commissioned Leonardo to do the portrait to mark his wife’s pregnancy or recent birth of their son.
 Awful theories suggest that her enigmatic smile may however be because she had no front teeth or that they had gone black from mercury used as treatment for syphilis.
 Heaven forbid!

-Any guide will tell you that the masterpiece was painted in the building next to the Palazzo Vecchio – town hall.
-And that the bridge across the Arno that features in the background is not that far from my place towards Arezzo.
+Any guide will tell you that the masterpiece was painted in the building next to the Palazzo Vecchio – town hall, although Da Vinci kept touching it up for over 16years.
+And the bridge across the Arno that features in the background is not that far from my place towards Arezzo.

 Results of the DNA tests are expected late September.